Sunday, September 22, 2024

 So as we became increasingly health-conscious and weight-conscious, we became fat-conscious.
 And in the 1980's the American food industry responded.
 Since saturated fat was “bad” they would use sugar to replace it in prepared foods and snacks to keep them tasty (and to keep us buying).

 We ate less fat.
 But a lot more sugar.
 Yes, a lot more sugar.
-And as we took more of our calories as “added sugar” (most often in surgery drinks) we ingested more calories overall.
+And as we took more of our calories as “added sugar” (most often in surgary drinks) we ingested more calories overall.
 The prevalence of obesity and type 2 diabetes nearly doubled from 1980 to the early 2000s and has continued to rise.
 We became fatter and sicker, rather than thinner and healthier.

 The shocking increase in obesity from 1987 to 2021 (Credit: CDC)